angiet642/EE133.github.io/Lab2/README.md

   <p align = "center"> 'Figure 3: Si5351 breakout board connected to an ItsyBitsy MCU'</p>
 </p>

 Now that the boards are connected, we followed a circuit python [tutorial](https://learn.adafruit.com/adafruit-si5351-clock-generator-breakout/circuitpython) to control the output clocks of the Si5351 board.
 Below is a snippet of the code that was used to generate the clock waveforms at various frequencies.
 - Clock 0: 112.5 MHZ
 - Clock 1: 13.55 MHz
-- Clock 2: 10.706 KHz
+- Clock 2: 10.706 kHz

 These waveforms were also measured on an ocsilloscope and spectrum analyzer, which will be discussed in the results section.
 The reason I included a snippet of the code below is to show the comments that clearly describe how the clock generator synthesizer is set up to generate the different output clock frequencies.
 We see that the common factor used between the 3 clock outputs is 25 MHz, which is the frequency of the crystal inside the chip.
 This frequency is multipled (using the PLL's) to create an "intermediate" clock at a higher frequency, before it is divided to achieve the desired output frequency.
 Overall, the code decribes how the functional blocks are used in the block diagram from figure 2, which matches the funtional description in the Si5331 [datasheet](https://cdn-shop.adafruit.com/datasheets/Si5351.pdf)